The Psychology of MDMA: Why Does It Feel so Magical?

 People Become Emotionally-Invested In MDMA: It's Hard To Stop

 Psychologists and neuroscientists know that heavy MDMA use whittles away at your mental health and cognitive functions, but it's hard to drive that message home to someone who sees the high as a childlike regression into utter peace, after years of despair and an inability to trust people.
-Unstable people are drawn to MDMA, as it is an instant serotonin fix and delivers a sense of amazement, joy, happiness, peace and love that you truly will never experience while sober.
-That is what is so cruel about psychoactive substances; they can be seen as eye-opening tools, but at the end of the day, they are showing you a sparking, confident version of yourself and then saying "hey, enjoy these 5 hours but you'll never get to be this in real life".
+Emotionally damaged people are drawn to MDMA, as it is an instant serotonin fix and delivers a sense of amazement, joy, happiness, peace and love that you truly will never experience while sober.
+That is what is so cruel about psychoactive substances; they can be seen as eye-opening tools, but at the end of the day, they are showing you a sparking, confident version of yourself and then saying "hey, enjoy these 5 hours, but you'll never get to be this in real life".

 Those who have nothing to look forward to due to poor life opportunities or depression-linked anhedonia are particularly likely to fall into the trap of using MDMA regularly, suffering the consequent harrowing comedowns and limiting their progress in life.